 De Beers is quite famous for never lowering the price of diamonds.
 During the Great Depression, the cartel drastically cuts supplies and stockpiled diamonds to prop up their price.
 But do natural diamonds make good investments?
 Unless you’re a certified diamond seller, the answer is no: you won’t be able to sell a diamond ring for more than what you pay for it.
 And the reason is simple: with diamonds, you buy at retail and sell at wholesale, if you can sell it at all.
 In 1982, Edward Jay Epstein wrote an intriguing article for The Atlantic, titled “Have You Ever Tried to Sell a Diamond?”
 In it, he wrote about an experiment to determine a diamond’s value as an investment.

 Why is there no active after-market for diamonds?
-It is estimated that the public holds about 500 million Carats of gem diamonds.
+Estimated that the public holds about 500 million Carat of gem diamonds.
 If a significant portion of the public begins selling, then the price of diamond would plummet.
 To prevent this from happening, the diamond industry spent a huge sum in making diamonds “heirloom” properties to be passed down for generations.
-This keeps the price of diamonds artificially high (so people wouldn’t be tempted to unload them for fear of losing money) and discourage jewelers from buying natural diamonds from the public.
+This keeps the price of diamonds artificially high (so people wouldn’t be tempted to unload them for fear of losing money) and discourages jewelers from buying natural diamonds from the public.

 10. Artificial Diamonds